oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/BlockFlowValidation.md

 Overall, this code provides a set of methods for validating the flow of blocks in the Alephium project.
 These methods can be used to ensure that blocks are valid and that there are no conflicts in the flow.
 The `BlockFlowValidation` trait can be mixed in with other traits or classes to provide block validation functionality.
 For example, a `BlockFlow` class could extend this trait to provide block validation functionality.
 ## Questions:
- 1. What is the purpose of the `BlockFlowValidation` trait and how is it used in the `alephium` project?
+ 1. What is the purpose of the `BlockFlowValidation` trait and how is it used in the `oxygenium` project?
-- The `BlockFlowValidation` trait provides methods for validating the flow of blocks in the `alephium` project, and it is used in conjunction with other traits and classes to implement the block validation logic.
+- The `BlockFlowValidation` trait provides methods for validating the flow of blocks in the `oxygenium` project, and it is used in conjunction with other traits and classes to implement the block validation logic.

 2. What is the difference between the `checkFlowDeps` and `checkFlowDepsUnsafe` methods?
 - The `checkFlowDeps` method wraps the `checkFlowDepsUnsafe` method in an `IOResult` to handle any exceptions that may occur during validation, while the `checkFlowDepsUnsafe` method performs the actual validation logic.

-3. What is the purpose of the `getHashesForDoubleSpendingCheckUnsafe` method and how is it used in the `alephium` project?
+3. What is the purpose of the `getHashesForDoubleSpendingCheckUnsafe` method and how is it used in the `oxygenium` project?
 - The `getHashesForDoubleSpendingCheckUnsafe` method is used to retrieve a list of block hashes that need to be checked for double spending, and it is used in the `checkFlowTxsUnsafe` method to ensure that a block's transactions are valid.